CursedWizard/react-native-navigation-bottom-sheet/README.md

 `openBottomSheet(props)`

+Opens the bottom sheet and snaps it to the point either specified in props or to the top one otherwise.
 A wrapper function around _Navigation.showModal()_, that passes the props along with other options.

 `closeBottomSheet()`

-Sends a close command to the bottom sheet.
+Closes the bottom sheet.

 `getComponentName()`